• Skip to primary navigation

 A bowl of oats and milk.

-Best oats to use
+Best Oats to Use

 We recommend making overnight oats with rolled oats (old-fashioned oats).
 Quick cook oats are much more processed than rolled oats, so don't work as well.
 They are processed to cook fast (as the name implies!) so they will turn very mush if left overnight in liquid.